menelai/http-request-cache/README.md

 interface HttpCacheOptions {
-  refCount?: boolean; // If `refCount` is true, the source will be unsubscribed from once the reference count drops to zero windowTime?: number; // Maximum time length of the replay buffer in milliseconds storage?: HttpCacheStorage; // if none specified, the default cache object will be used refreshOn?: Observable<unknown> | Subject<unknown> | BehaviorSubject<unknown>; // refresh trigger }
+  refCount?: boolean; // If `refCount` is true, the source will be unsubscribed from once the reference count drops to zero windowTime?: number; // Maximum time length of the replay buffer in milliseconds ttl?: number; // cache time to live before it will be refreshed.
+Unlike refreshOn: interval(1000), ttl will not refresh automatically storage?: HttpCacheStorage; // if none specified, the default cache object will be used refreshOn?: Observable<unknown> | Subject<unknown> | BehaviorSubject<unknown>; // refresh trigger }